 “Taste of Cherry” dir.
 Abbas Kiarostami

-Our goal is to raise £8,000 pounds and we're running an all-or-nothing campaign, so we need all the help we can get!
+Our goal is to raise £8,000 pounds and we need all the help we can get!
 Making films is costly and even the smallest contribution matters!

 If you can’t support us financially, sharing a link to our campaign or telling your friends about it can also help us to bring ‘The Colour of the Sky That Day’ to life, and will be greatly appreciated.